git/git.github.io/SoC-2016-Ideas.md

 convert a couple of shell and/or Perl scripts into portable and performant C code, making it a so-called "built-in".

-The plan is to start with something small, such as `git-pull.sh` to get into the groove, and then advance to more complex scripts.
+(Un)fortunately, the easy-to-port scripts like `git-pull.sh` are already ported by now.
+It is still possible to start with something small by porting portions of existing shell-scripts to C using a C helper inside the existing shell-script.